drone115b/dirb/README.md

 # dirb
-dirb is a system for creating, managing and searching complex directory structures
+Dirb is a system for creating, managing and searching complex directory structures

-dirb is in a pre-release state.
-Please stand by.
+Dirb is in a beta state.
+Basic services including directory search and directory creation on the server are supported and unit-tested.

+Documentation is a work in progress.